Jeremy-Cleland/Jeremy-Cleland.github.io/code401/Class-6.md

 - Q: Explain to a non-technical friend how you would safely hash and store a password.

-  - A: Hashing is the greatest way for protecting passwords and considered to be pretty safe for ensuring the integrity of data or password.
-I would diccuss the different algorithms which provid the besk protetion.
+  - A: Hashing is the greatest way for protecting passwords and is considered to be pretty safe for ensuring the integrity of data or password.
+I would discuss the different algorithms which provide the best protection.

 - Q: What is Bcrypt?